bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_loss:

 Loss
   Loss = true_value(from data-set)- predicted value(from ML-model)  The lower the loss, the better a model (unless the model has over-fitted to the training data).
-The loss is calculated on training and validation and its interperation is how well the model is doing for these two sets.
+The loss is calculated on training and validation and its interpretation is how well the model is doing for these two sets.
 Unlike accuracy, loss is not a percentage.
 It is a summation of the errors made for each example in training or validation sets.

 .. _glossary_machine_learning: